Merge PDFs

 Frequently Asked Questions

-Yes, you can easily reorder files using the up and down arrow buttons before merging.
+Yes, you can easily reorder files using the up and down arrow buttons or drag-and-drop before executing the merge.